ausseabed/merge-svp/docs/user-guide.md

     mergesvp merge-caris-svp -i /Users/lachlan/mergesvp/ -o /Users/lachlan/mergesvp/merged_output.txt

 ### Input file/folder structure
 The merge CARIS SVP process will find all CARIS SVP files in or under the input folder.
-These files musst be named `svp` (no extension).
+These files must be named `svp` (no extension).

 ### Duplicate SVP removal